Jeh language

 Jeh (also spelled Die, Gie, Yaeh) is a language spoken by more than fifteen thousand people in Vietnam.
 There are also several thousand speakers in the Laotian provinces of Xekong and Attapu.

+Sample Text

+Few written texts of the Jeh language exist online, but in 2023, the John 3:16 project sent researchers to Jeh and translated John 3:16 into the Jeh language.